How is borrowing limit computed?

 lending, with CCIL can be substituted before session closure.
 Such substitution

-credited to the lender’s account would continue till the maturity unless the
+securities credited to the lender’s account would continue till the maturity

 All outstanding T+1 trades of the day are considered for End of the Day MTM margin computation.
 End of the day MTM rates for various TREPs are computed as per process described below.
 MTM loss on Tri party Repo trades is arrived at after allowing full offset between positions in different TREPs.
 Net loss, if any, is collected as MTM Margin - net MTM gains are ignored.
 MTM margin applicable on trades is treated as incremental MTM margin payable at EOD debited immediately on assessment of the same at end of the day.
 In case of a resultant shortfall in margin, Members are required to fund their Triparty Repo Collateral account within stipulated time on the next business day.